 Below you will find information about various things you might need to do while learning from off-campus.
 It is a work in progress and will be updated as quickly and often as possible.

 Questions can always be directed via email (firstname.lastname@example.org) or by calling the Helpdesk at 973-408-4357 (HELP).
 Current hours are listed to the left.
-You will also see a link to an ITC Chat, which can be used for questions regarding Zoom or Moodle.

 The Success for Remote Learning page is another very useful resource for Drew students.